tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-06-28-one-page-strategy.md

 Firstly - the idea of frameworks.
 I just wrote [5,000 words about frameworks yesterday](https://tomcritchlow.com/2019/06/27/frameworks/).
 Forget all the theory for a second though and imagine that there are these little condensed visual thinking machines.
 Useful for getting people to use the same mental model of a situation.

-Secondly - the idea of presenting system work, where complexity and multiple paths lead to a branching experience that is hard to capture in a linear presentation.
+Secondly - the idea of presenting systems work, where complexity and multiple paths lead to a branching experience that is hard to capture in a linear "powerpoint" presentation.

-## Let me paint you vignette
+## Let me paint you a vignette

 I just wrapped up a design sprint for a client in partnership with [Toby Shorin](https://subpixel.space/).
 We were designing and prototyping a set of designs, but more ambitously a **system of interactions**.

 Toby worked primarily in Figma - and this was a new experience for me - but I quickly adjusted to the idea of a canvas to outline, prototype and experiment with interactions, systems and multiple branching pathways through a system.

 But while putting together the final client presentation something about the little white boxes of a presentation failed to convey the interesting and playful *interactions* within the system.

 It all felt too static and final instead of a sketched set of ideas and interactions waiting to be evolved and iterated upon.

 Eventually - as I went on a little roadshow presenting this work inside the client's organization I dropped the deck entirely and switched to "presenting" the idea through figma.
 It was much more powerful.